DHCodeReview/citationnet/README.md

 ## First query

-Before running the first query, you will need to provide an access token for DimensionsAI by selecting _Enter DimensionsAI token_ in the interface.
-If you previously have used the DimensionsAI query language [_dimcli_](https://github.com/digital-science/dimcli) and setup a [personal credential file](https://api-lab.dimensions.ai/cookbooks/1-getting-started/1-Using-the-Dimcli-library-to-query-the-API.html#More-secure-method:-storing-a-private-credentials-file), you can leave this field empty.
+Before running the first query, you will need to provide an access token for Dimensions Analytics by selecting _Enter Dimensions Analytics token_ in the interface.
+If you previously have used the Dimensions Analytics query language [_dimcli_](https://github.com/digital-science/dimcli) and setup a [personal credential file](https://api-lab.dimensions.ai/cookbooks/1-getting-started/1-Using-the-Dimcli-library-to-query-the-API.html#More-secure-method:-storing-a-private-credentials-file), you can leave this field empty.

 To run a query, enter a DOI and press the submit button.
 For very highly cited papers, the query time is to long.
-By default there is therefore a limit on the number of citations for the source publication and all other citations.
+By default there is therefore a limit on the number of citations for the source publication and all other citations (100 citations).
 The default value can be changed to at most 500 citations.

 The end of data generation is signaled by a success message stating the filename and runtime.